mpociot/laravel-face-auth/README.md

 ## Security

-If you discover any security related issues, please email freek@mpociot.be instead of using the issue tracker.
+If you discover any security related issues, please email m.pociot@gmail.com instead of using the issue tracker.

 ## Credits